vishwaspaikra007/System-Lab-IITG/assignment 4/README.md

 1) Inquire the number of available seats in a events,
 2) Book k tickets in a events, and
 3) Cancel a booked ticket.

+In order that the reservation system is not overloaded, there is a limit – call it MAX – on the maximum number of active queries at any instant.
+Moreover, in order to insure consistency of the database, different threads reading/modifying the reservation for the same event must go through a mechanism of mutual exclusion.
+You are asked to use the pthread API calls in order to implement a simulation of this reservation system.